 10. Term and right of termination

 10.1 This Agreement will enter into force once signed in full by the Parties and shall have effect from the date the CTI Contract enters into force.
-This Agreement will automatically terminate upon completion or termination of the Project, approximately on Date.
+This Agreement will automatically terminate upon completion or termination of the Project, approximately on March 31, 2018.
 The provisions of Sections 4-9 and 11 shall continue to apply after the termination of the Agreement.

 10.2 Before the date of termination, each Party may prematurely terminate this Agreement only in the event of a fundamental contractual breach by the other Party.
 Before premature termination, the Party that wants to initiate premature termination shall give the other Party thirty (30) days to remedy the breach.